FACT-Finder-Web-Components/oxid-eshop-module/README.md

 ![Main Settings](docs/assets/main-settings.png "Main settings")

-This section contains critical configuration, which is required in order for the module to work.
+This section contains a critical configuration, which is required in order for the module to work.
 All fields are self-explained.
 Configuration set here is used by both Web Components and during the server side communication with FACT-Finder® instance.
 Credentials you will be given should be placed here.

 * Server URL - FACT-Finder® instance url
-  **Note:** Server URL should contain a used protocol: (e.g. `https://`) and should end with an endpoint specific for a givenversion (e.g. in version 7.3 its `FACT-Finder-7.3`, in NG `fact-finder` )
+  **Note:** Server URL should contain a used protocol: (e.g. `https://`) and should end with an endpoint specific for a given version (e.g. in version 7.3 its `FACT-Finder-7.3`, in NG `fact-finder` )
 * Channel - Channel you want to serve data from
+  **Note** that this is a `aarr` field which means you need to provide a map of languages and channels dedicated in a following pattern: `language_abbreviation => channel_name`
 * Username
 * Password
 * Authorization Prefix